 Evaluate whether you have the capacity to forgive your partner.
 It is possible that the wound is too deep and that the betrayer too flawed to ever again be worthy of trust.
 In order to determine whether you should work to restore trust in your partner, ask yourself: Is this a new behavior, or part of an ongoing pattern of untrustworthiness?
 If it’s not part of an ongoing pattern, there may be good reason to take the risk of working with your partner to heal the betrayal.

 You should also ask if your partner seems genuinely motivated to change, or just motivated not to feel guilty.
-Your hurt and angry feelings may make it difficult for you to read him or her correctly.
+Your hurt and angry feelings may make it difficult for you to read them correctly.
 In addition, the fact that your trust was violated may make you less able to take your partner’s words at face value.

 However, there is nothing more precious to us than our ability to trust our perceptions.
 You have the right to regain a sense of control, even if it infringes on the usual rules of relationships.
 After betrayal, it is legitimate to be able to look at phone records, emails, and cell phone logs in order to feel reassured that there is congruence between what your partner says and does.